RoboDevelopX/Audio-Fingerprinting/README.md

 # Audio Fingerprinting Application

-This application is the Final Year Project of Gerald Lau.
 It applies Audio Fingerprinting and Audio Watermarking technologies to create an application that embeds and retrieves link into a video.

 ## Table of Contents